 Companies that used Flutter to upgrade their mobile apps

-Alibaba team used Flutter to create a mobile app named Xianyu, which is now having more than 50 million users.
+The Alibaba team used Flutter to create a mobile app named Xianyu, which now has more than 50 million users.
 Apart from large organizations, smaller businesses across the globe are increasingly adopting it.

-Looking at these brands upgrading their mobile apps using Flutter, it makes Flutter the top choice among the cross-platform app development companies.
+Looking at these brands upgrading their mobile apps using Flutter makes Flutter the top choice among the cross-platform app development companies.

 Why should you choose Flutter mobile app development?